kathrynljackson/career_journal/Mod3/PD_Curriculum/Mod3_Week1_pd.md

 - Fill out the fields with your Name and Email and the promo code Turing2005
 - Upload your resume
 - Based on the feedback you received from CV Compiler, what updates will you make to your resume?
+   - My resume says that I have a successful career as a teacher, but doesn't show my abilities or interests when it comes to programming.
+I need to add more Soft skills annd user more language that alludes to my skills as a developer.

 ### 4. Set up your Turing Alumni Portfolio:
 - Log in with the link you got in your email.
 Going forward, log in at alumni.turing.io/user